sevvalckc/Turkish-SAD/README.md

 # Turkish-SAD

-This repository contains a Python script to perform sentiment analysis on Turkish text data using multiple pre-trained transformer models and list of Turkish Sentiment Analysis Datasets between 2012 to 2022.
+This repository provides a collection of Turkish Sentiment Analysis Datasets from 2012 to 2022, covering various domains.
+It includes access links for publicly available datasets and contact information for non-public datasets.
+It also includes a Python script for sentiment analysis using pre-trained transformer models.

 ## Turkish Sentiment Analysis Datasets